-Due to some island hopping on our recent Hawaii trip, we departed from HNL twice times in a week.
+Due to some island hopping on our Hawaii trip, we departed from HNL twice times in a week.
 On the first departure, we tried to enter the Plumeria Lounge was but turned away due to being over capacity.
 This was a Tuesday around 2 pm.
-On our second attempt, entry was no issue and the lounge was nearly empty on a Sunday around 4 pm.
+On our second attempt, entry was no issue and the lounge was nearly empty.

 The Plumeria Lounge is a bit tricky to locate as there isn’t much signage for it throughout the airport.
 Once you are beyond security, look for the signage and escalator between Gates 56 and 57 on the 3rd level.
 The 2nd level is the boarding gates level.
 It’s a a 2 minute walk form most Interisland gates and a 10-15 minute walk from the Overseas gates.
 Hawaiian Airlines also has operates the nearby Premier Club near gate 56 on the 2nd level but it is not open to Priority Pass members.

 We gained access to the Plumeria Lounge thanks to my Priority Pass membership which permits me guests as well.
 Access to the Plumeria Lounge is granted to Hawaiian Airlines International Business Class passengers, Priority Pass member or by purchasing a day pass.

 Pricing for a day pass to the lounge is as follows:

 General $40 USD – must be purchase at time of check in (online/agent)

 Pualani Gold $35 USD – must be purchased from lounge agent

 Pualani Platinum $30 USD – must be purchased from lounge agent

 The check-in agent was very friendly although their computer system was down and they had to manually make a copy of my Priority Pass card.
 We grabbed a table near the windows although there aren’t any tarmac views.
 The lounge is located next to the Wiki Wiki shuttle stop so you’ll just have a view of the shuttle buses rolling by.